Agentic Inequality: Forces Shaping Agentic Inequality

 \subsubsection{Digital Literacy and Human-Agent Interaction}

-The effective use of AI agents interacts directly with existing distributions of human capital.
-Initially, harnessing an agent's full autonomous potential may depend on a user's skill in specifying complex, multi-step goals, favouring those with higher digital literacy.
-The long-term potential, however, is for advanced agents to reduce the need for specialised technical capital, allowing users to delegate complex tasks through intuitive natural language \citep{gabriel_ethics_2024}.
-The relatively high usage of LLMs in certain middle-income countries, such Nigeria and India,\footnote{Web-analytics data indicate outsized uptake in several MICs.
-Similarweb reports chatgpt.com among the top websites in India (ranked \#4 nationally, August 2025) and lists India as one of the largest traffic sources to the site; Semrush's Top Websites in Nigeria ranks chatgpt.com among the country's most-visited sites with ~36.35 million visits in August 2025 (accessed 4 Oct 2025).} suggests that intuitive, language-based interfaces can indeed broaden technological adoption in unexpected ways.
+How well people use AI agents will depend in part on existing differences in human capital.
+In the near term, users may need considerable skill to specify complex goals and manage multi-step delegation, which is likely to favour those with higher levels of digital literacy.
+Over time, however, more capable agents may reduce the need for specialised technical skill by allowing users to delegate complex tasks through natural language and more intuitive interfaces \citep{Gabriel2024}.
+Evidence of relatively high usage of LLMs in some middle-income countries, including Nigeria and India \citep{Similarweb2026,Semrush2026}, suggests that language-based interfaces can broaden adoption in ways that more technical interfaces often do not.